somatechlat/SomaAgentHub/docs/technical-manual/monitoring.md

 ---

-## 📈 Grafana Dashboards
+## 📈 Metrics Dashboards

-The Helm chart includes several pre-built Grafana dashboards for immediate visibility.
+The system includes metrics collection and query capabilities for immediate visibility.

 - **SomaAgentHub - Platform Overview**: A high-level view of system health, including request rates, error rates, and service availability.
 - **SomaAgentHub - Service Detail**: A drill-down dashboard to inspect the performance of a specific microservice (e.g., Gateway API, Orchestrator).